nam170201/introduction-to-python-for-computational-science-and-engineering/book/01-introduction.md

 Increasingly, processes and systems are researched or developed through computer simulations: new aircraft prototypes such as for the recent A380 are first designed and tested virtually through computer simulations.
 With the ever increasing computational power available through supercomputers, clusters of computers and even desktop and laptop machines, this trend is likely to continue.

 Computer simulations are routinely used in fundamental research to help understand experimental measurements, and to replace – for example – growth and fabrication of expensive samples/experiments where possible.
 In an industrial context, product and device design can often be done much more cost effectively if carried out virtually through simulation rather than through building and testing prototypes.
 This is in particular so in areas where samples are expensive such as nanoscience (where it is expensive to create small things) and aerospace industry (where it is expensive to build large things).
 There are also situations where certain experiments can only be carried out virtually (ranging from astrophysics to study of effects of large scale nuclear or chemical accidents).
 Computational modelling, including use of computational tools to post-process, analyse and visualise data, has been used in engineering, physics and chemistry for many decades but is becoming more important due to the cheap availability of computational resources.
-Computational Modelling is also starting to play a more important role in studies of biological systems, the economy, archeology, medicine, health care, and many other domains.
+Computational Modelling is also starting to play a more important role in studies of biological systems, the economy, archaeology, medicine, health care, and many other domains.

-+++

 ### Computational Modelling

 To study a process with a computer simulation we distinguish two steps: the first one is to develop a *model* of the real system.
 When studying the motion of a small object, such as a penny, say, under the influence of gravity, we may be able to ignore friction of air: our model — which might only consider the gravitational force and the penny’s inertia, i.e. $a(t) = F/m = -9.81\mathrm{m}/\mathrm{s}^2$ — is an approximation of the real system.
-The model will normally allow us to express the behaviour of the system (in some approximated form) through mathematical equations, which often involve ordinary differential equations (ODEs) or partial differential equatons (PDEs).
+The model will normally allow us to express the behaviour of the system (in some approximated form) through mathematical equations, which often involve ordinary differential equations (ODEs) or partial differential equations (PDEs).

 In the natural sciences such as physics, chemistry and related engineering, it is often not so difficult to find a suitable model, although the resulting equations tend to be very difficult to solve, and can in most cases not be solved analytically at all.